Clomid vs Letrozole for Fertility

 Letrozole is a nonsteroidal aromatase inhibitor, meaning it blocks the conversion of androgens into estrogen.
 As a result, Letrozole directly lowers estrogen levels in the body.

-With less circulating estrogen, the brain senses the lower levels and responds by increasing production of FSH and LH.
+With less circulating estrogen, the brain responds by increasing FSH and LH production.

 Advertisement – Making Genes come True